KrystofSlama/ESP32-Mobile-Controller/README.md

 - Simplify the mobile UI for a device-agnostic control flow.
 - Expand the ESP32 firmware to cover additional robot models (e.g., Foomba).
-- Add continuous integration for automated build and test pipelines.

 ## License